-The Assigned Coordinator will appoint three Hearing Panel members.
+The Assigned Coordinator will appoint the Hearing Panel members.
 Investigators in a complaint will not serve on the Hearing Panel.
-The Hearing Panel will include at least one tenured faculty member from the Faculty Grievance Committee.
-Staff appointees will come from a pool of staff trained to adjudicate HDSM complaints.
-The members of the Hearing Panel will elect their own Chair.
-A staff member will not serve on the Hearing Panel if the Respondent or Complainant is someone to whom the staff member reports.
+One faculty member from the Grievance Committee will chair the Hearing Panel.
+The second panel member will be from a pool of staff trained to adjudicate HDSM complaints under this Policy.
+The Student Court Chair, or another member of the Student Court serves as the third member of the Panel.
+A faculty member will not serve on the Hearing Panel if a current or former academic advisee is a party in the complaint.
+Staff who have worked with or supervised a student who is a party in the complaint will not serve, nor will athletics coaches if a student-athlete is a party in the complaint.